 Find out which export documents you need

 Which documents do you need to export and sell your goods in your chosen country?
-Find out in the EU Market Access Database.
+Find out in the EU Access2Markets database.
 You will find an overview per country of the relevant export documents.
 You can order several export documents via the Chamber of Commerce (in Dutch): the ATA Carnet, Certificate of Origin, EUR1 / EUR-MED certificate, and legalisation / certificate.
 See also: Export documents

 Find out what the product requirements are